See how a salvaged yellow bench added some much-needed personality to our front porch after a quick paint job and some simple styling.

 Some of you pleaded with me on Satori’s Facebook Page to leave the bench as it was.
 I did adore the look of the top, but the rest was a hideous blue color I just couldn’t live with.
 As well, I wanted it to be a functional bench that we could use for summer backyard parties.
 Somehow flaking paint and large splinters weren’t exactly what I had in mind.
 In addition, we had to cut the ends of the bench to fit it in the truck and I had to address the newly exposed wood.
 Convinced yet?

 To start the bench makeover, we cut the angles back in the ends with a jigsaw.
 I removed the flaking paint with a wire brush and sanded down the rough and splintery parts until everything was fairly smooth.
-For the base coat I used an outdoor paint/primer combination in a golden honey color.
+For the base coat I used Behr’s exterior paint/primer custom mixed in Golden Honey by Benjamin Moore.

-The final step was sanding the entire bench to expose some of the original blue color and give it all a smooth finish.
+The final step was sanding the entire bench to expose some of the original blue colour and give it an overall smooth finish.